maasuofficial/maasu-website/README.md

 This project is built and pushed to a staging server before the code is finally put into production, allowing current MAASU ECC board members to monitor and test any new additions or features.

+The motivation behind this decision is to allow greater transparency within the organization.
+The technical networking role is such a mysterious position to outsiders, and it provides (to some degree) clarity of progression and improvements made to the other members of the board.

 ## Notes <a name="notes"></a>